 By School of Advanced Air and Space Studies (SAASS)

 Although graduate colloquia dominate the curriculum, SAASS uses other instructional methodologies as well.
-These include a capstone wargaming exercise, practical application exercises, case studies, and guest speakers.
+These include practical application exercises, case studies, and guest speakers.

 Course Descriptions (Not listed in order of presentation)

 SAASS 600 Foundations of Military Theory - 4 Semester Hours

 This course explores classic as well as contemporary military theory and strategy.
 These works, across different time periods and domains, have significantly influenced thought about the art and science of war.
 Students place each work in its context, analyze the text, evaluate its central and supporting propositions, and conduct comparative assessments of these works.
 In so doing, students gain a detailed understanding of the body of classic and contemporary military thought while enhancing their critical thinking skills.

 SAASS 601 Foundations of Strategy - 3 Semester Hours

 This course is an interdisciplinary examination of the theories, methods, and concepts that inform the art and science of strategy and decision-making.
 Readings draw from the study of politics, history, economics, organizational behavior, science, culture, and morality.
 Students will read widely and instructors will expose them to a number of ways humans think about social phenomena.

 SAASS 627 History of Air Power I: Air Power in the Age of Total War - 4 Semester Hours